 The Gospel of Luke and the Advent Season

-During the Christmas season, we want to continue to pursue our First Love.
+During the Christmas season, we want to continue to pursue deep intimacy and full partnership with the Lord Jesus.
 Together, we will seek to connect with the Lord and to hear what God is saying through the Gospel of Luke.
 We will also read and reflect upon other verses associated with the First and Second Coming of Christ.
 Our salvation is rooted in the life, death, burial, resurrection, ascension, and return of the Lord Jesus.

 In this Calvary Family Devotion, we will explore God’s Word together through: